xmtp/xmtp-dot-org/docs/tutorials/display-open-frames.md

 This tutorial provides step-by-step instructions to:

 - Display a transactional Open Frame in an app built with XMTP
-A transaction Open Frame is [built to enable users to trigger onchain transactions](https://message-kit.vercel.app/frames/tutorials/transactions).
 - Display a subscription Open Frame in an app built with XMTP

+A transactional Open Frame enables users to trigger onchain transactions.
+To learn how to build a transaction Open Frame, see [Transactions](https://message-kit.vercel.app/frames/tutorials/transactions).

-A subscription Open Frame is [built to enable users to subscribe to content](https://message-kit.vercel.app/frames/tutorials/subscribe).
+A subscription Open Frame enables users to subscribe to content.
+To learn how to build a subscription Open Frame, see [Subscribe](https://message-kit.vercel.app/frames/tutorials/subscribe).

 An Open Frame is a Frame built according to the [Open Frames standard](https://framesjs.org/guides/open-frames).
 This standard enables you to build a Frame that works in multiple ecosystems, including Farcaster, XMTP, Lens, and others.